 Milestone Moments:

-Graduates high school in June 2023 after 251 strikes (last one in her cap and
+Graduated high school in June 2023 after 251 strikes (last one in her cap and

 gown); kicks off uni at Stockholm University later that year, studying sustainability